 - Vacation time

-Employers determine what type of pay and in which order it's used and ask the employee to use these types of pay.
+Employers determine what type of paid leave and in which order it's used and ask the employee to use these types of leave first.

 If you are an employer or employee and you have questions about OFLA leave, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.